blakeNaccarato/gist-template/template-first-time/$gist-template.md

 ## Usage

 Ensure Python is installed.
 If on Windows, install Python [from here](https://www.python.org/downloads/) rather than from the more limited Microsoft Store install.
-If on MacOS or a UNIX-like system, install [the Python Launcher](https://python-launcher.app) and obtain different Python versions as needed from [deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).
+If on MacOS or a UNIX-like system, install [the Python Launcher](https://python-launcher.app) or obtain different Python versions as needed from [deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).

 Download this Gist and run `setup.ps1` in a [cross-platform PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell) terminal window.
 If you open the downloaded Gist folder in VSCode, open a new terminal (`` Ctrl+` ``) and run `setup.ps1` there.
 If on Windows, you may need to complete `Task 1` in [this guide](https://denisecase.github.io/windows-setup/) to allow scripts to run.
 The `setup.ps1` script essentially does the following: